Color Conditional Generation with Sliced Wasserstein Guidance: Introduction

 \section{Introduction}

 To get a desired picture from text-to-image models we usually need a precise prompt and a bit of luck.
-However, when it comes to colors, natural language is not expressive enough and even narrowing our description down to something like ``turquoise blue'' or ``sunburst yellow'' will produce a range of different tones.
-Additionally, prompts are constrained by the context length of text-to-image models, so describing a full palette is often not possible.
-For these reasons it is convenient to use a reference image to define a desired color style.
-This lays the foundation for a color transfer problem, that is, applying a reference color style to a given image, called the content.
+However, natural language is not expressive enough to accurately describe colors, and even specific terms such as ``turquoise blue'' yield varying tones.
+Moreover, prompt length constraints make full palette descriptions impractical.
+Using reference images for color styles addresses these limitations and establishes the color transfer problem, that is, applying a reference color style to a content image.

 Color transfer is closely related to the artistic style transfer.
-With the rise of convolutional neural networks (CNNs), it has become possible to define the concept of artistic style more rigorously.
 Notably, artistic style is not linked to the depicted objects but is instead shared between patches of an image.
 This insight was utilized in the seminal work by Gatys \textit{et al.} \cite{gatys2016image}, where artistic style is defined as the distribution of activations in the VGG-19 network \cite{simonyan2014very}.

-To match the artistic style between generated and reference images, Gatys \textit{et al.} minimized the difference between the Gram matrices of activations from internal layers of VGG-19.
-This approach, equivalent to matching the first two moments of the distributions of activations, has been proven effective for stylized image synthesis.
+To match the artistic style between generated and reference images, Gatys \textit{et al.} minimized the difference between the Gram matrices of activations from internal layers of VGG-19 (which is equivalent to matching the first two moments of the distributions of activations).

-Strictly speaking, the style loss by Gatys \textit{et al.} is not a proper distance in the space of probability distributions.
-Proper options are, for instance, Jensen-Shannon \cite{wong1985entropy}, Total variation and various Wasserstein distances \cite{villani2009optimal}.
-Unfortunately, these metrics are hard to approximate in a differentiable fashion.